Ntrigued/Intrigued-Machine/README.md

 In it's first release, the Intrigued Machine will not be able to deal with input while running.
 Instead, programs will have to be coded that can handle different "initial inputs;" changeable values that you will set at the beginnings of programs by altering the code in simple ways.
 For instance, a program that finds the integer square root of a number may have code that loops through ADD, OPERATE, and BOOL statements a number of times to set the ones, tens, and hundreds place in three boxes.

 Future implementations will likely include the ability to handle simple user input into a text box below the Intrigued Machine's screen.
-I also plan on implementing the ability to save and load .intrig files so that programs can be stored easily from the editor.
+I also plan on implementing the ability to save and load .intr files so that programs can be stored easily from the editor.